JLeuze/Meteor-Slides/readme.txt

 == Changelog ==

 = 1.4 =
+* Replaced slideshow skin with new navigation graphics and layout
+* Added support for custom slideshow script
+* Added support for Members plugin
+* Added uninstall functionality
+* Moved admin functions to seperate file and reorganized some files
-* Updated JQuery Cycle to 2.99
+* Updated JQuery Cycle to 2.99, switch to minimized version
 * Updated Swedish translation
 * Added Hebrew, Japanese, Polish, Portuguese, and Russian translations